TheProgrammare/Tolza/docs/wiki/compiler/profile.md

 The composition will impact the build file name and executable file name :

 e.g. `profile = "windows"` -> `my_app-windows`, `profile = "linux|arm"`, `my_app-linux-arm`

+> the composition order impact the final result `profile = "windows|release"`: first windows then release ...

+> for fine profile combine, define inside profiles fields overrided by enable them (uncomment), and set merge mode for some sets

 ## Profile composition